 Creating a dress code section in the employee handbook is a great idea.
 Particularly if you run a fine dining restaurant, you might be stricter about what employees can and cannot wear to work.

-Through the handbook, you can also give your employees advance notice of the team meeting schedule and ask them to download your employee scheduling app if you use restaurant scheduling software.
+A restaurant employee handbook can help you set clear guidelines when it comes to scheduling and communicating employee availability.
+You can give your restaurant employees advance notice of the team meeting schedule and ask them to download your employee scheduling app if you use restaurant scheduling software.
+This way, everyone will be on the same page when it comes to shift scheduling.
 It’s a clear and objective way to communicate what you expect from your employees and what they will receive in return.

 3. It establishes company culture

 A positive work environment is essential to employee retention.
 When people find a workplace challenging, rewarding, and fun, they tend to stick around.
-Including your business story, mission statement, and restaurant's core values in the employee handbook sets the tone for new employees and shows your commitment to making your restaurant a great place to work.
+Including a brief history of your business, company mission statement, and restaurant's core values in the employee handbook sets the tone for new employees and shows your commitment to making your restaurant a great place to work.

 Creating a fun yet challenging work environment is essential for staff retention.